fyulingi/fyulingi.github.io/VS_Code+C(C++).md

 Then install it.

 Congratulations!
-Now you can comlile and run your C/C++ files just as the names of the extension shows with only press `f6`.
+Now you can compile and run your C/C++ files just as the names of the extension shows with only press `f6`.
 So easy, right?